cronfy/codequality/examples/custom-rules/README.md

 # Configure additional / custom code quality rules

-## For phpcs
+## For phpcs - third party rule

-1. Add `tools/codequality` directory to the project.
+1. Create `tools/codequality` directory in the project.
-2. Install additional phpcs rules as specified in rules' documentation (for example, using composer).
+2. Install additional phpcs rules as specified in rules' documentation (for example, using composer) to this directory.
 3. Configure rules in `phpcs.xml`.
 4. Add `composer install` for `tools/codequality` to `.gitlab-ci.yml` prior to `phpcs` run.

 Done!

-See `tools/codequality` contents example [here](tools-codequality).
+See `tools/codequality` contents example [here](phpcs).

 Additional rule `phpcs.xml` configuration example, along with limiting paths where this rule should be applied.